-- 'OC' will force the transmit pin to be open collector.
+- 'INV' specifies that the transmit and receive polarity is inverted.
+Default is non inverted. - 'OC' will force the transmit pin to be open collector.
 The default is normal (0 to 3.3V) output. - 'S2' specifies that two stop bits will be sent following each character transmitted.
 Default is one stop bit. - '7BIT' will specify that 7 bit transmit and receive is to be used.
-Default is 8 bits. - 'ODD' will specify that an odd parity bit will be appended (8 bits will be transmitted if 7BIT is specified, otherwise 9) - 'EVEN' will specify that an even parity bit will be appended (8 bits will be transmitted if 7BIT is specified, otherwise 9)
+Default is 8 bits. - 'ODD' will specify that an odd parity bit will be appended (8 bits will be transmitted if 7BIT is specified, otherwise 9) - 'EVEN' will specify that an even parity bit will be appended (8 bits will be transmitted if 7BIT is specified, otherwise 9) - 'DEP' will enable RS485 mode with a positive output on the COM2-DE pin - 'DEN' will enable RS485 mode with a negative output on the COM2-DE pin